tc39/proposal-observable/EventTargetObservable.md

   });
 ```

-Note that using `switchLatest` guarantees that search results for a particular search not come back out-of-order.
+Note that using `switchLatest` guarantees that search results for a particular search not come back out-of-order by switching to the the result of the latest Promise each time a key is pressed.

-In the example above that the `switchLatest` operation is applied to the result of a `map` operation.
+In the example above the `switchLatest` operation is applied to the result of a `map` operation.
 The `switchMap` method is a shorthand for this common pattern.
 Here is the example above rewritten to use `switchMap`.

 ```js
 import _ from "lodash-for-observable";